European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

 ## Token Storage and Refresh

-After calling one of the methods listed in [Configure the SDK for JavaScript](#configure-the-euid-sdk-for-javascript) successfully, an identity is generated and stored in local storage, under the key `UID2-sdk-identity`.
+After calling one of the methods listed in [Configure the SDK for JavaScript](#configure-the-euid-sdk-for-javascript) successfully, an identity is generated and stored in local storage, under the key `EUID-sdk-identity`.
 The SDK refreshes the EUID token periodically.

 >WARNING: The format of the object stored in local storage could change without notice.
 We recommend that you do **not** read and update the object in local storage directly.